 If you do not use the freshwater system for long periods of time or only use it seasonally it is recommended that you follow the disinfecting practice before using it.
-N-22

-Figure 36 - Fresh Water Cockpit Shower.
+Figure 37 - Fresh Water Cockpit Shower.

-The pump is located on the forward bulkhead of the port auxiliary bilge area.
+The pump is located on the forward bulkhead of the starboard auxiliary bilge area.
 It is accessed through the auxiliary starboard bilge hatch in the aft cockpit.
 (See pg.
 42, Diagram 6)

-Figure 37 - Fresh Water Wash Down Hose In The Aft Starboard Cockpit.
+Figure 38 - Fresh Water Wash Down Hose In The Aft Starboard Cockpit.

-Figure 38 - Fresh Water Wash Down Hose In The Forward Starboard Cockpit
+Figure 39 - Fresh Water Wash Down Hose In The Forward Starboard Cockpit

-The pump includes a small strainer that should be checked regularly for debris.
+The pump includes a small strainer (See Figure 43 below) that should be checked regularly for debris.
 The strainer basket should be removed by unscrewing the clear plastic cap, rinsing, and reinstalling it.

-The strainer is located at starboard side of the the auxiliary machinery space.
+The strainer is located at starboard side of the auxiliary machinery space.

-Figure 39 - Freshwater Pump Inside The Starboard Auxiliary Bilge Hatch.
+Figure 40 - Fresh WaterPump Inside The Starboard Auxiliary Bilge Hatch.